apotato369550/super-simple-sortr/README.md

 To run the application, just clone the different files and run the "main.py"

-This program was made in Python 2.7
+This program was made in Python 2.7, but has been updated to work w/ Python 3.x.
+Happy hunting!